Research tells us clearly that teens and alcohol don't mix.

 The research suggests three key reasons for the shift in the change towards tee-totalling among our youth:

-If the data are accurate, we are seeing an important public health change occurring in our youth, making them healthier and safer than previous generations.
-Plenty of people love to point out that society is falling
+If the data are accurate, we are seeing a positive public health change occurring in our youth, making them healthier and safer than previous generations.
+Among the stories that society is falling

 apart, this is wonderful news.
 This research gives us glimmers of hope, and suggests that in most cases, the kids are alright.